DHUN-APP/dhunmain/README.md

 # [Dhun](https://dhunmusicapp.web.app/)
+## <p>Music is the divine way to tell beautiful, poetic things to the heart.
+Music should strike fire from the heart of man, and bring tears from the eyes of woman.
+Music is moonlight in the gloomy night of life.
+Music is the soundtrack of your life.</p>
 ![2](https://github.com/user-attachments/assets/225094d5-686f-4f83-99f9-87aa432fea19)

 - This is a Online Music gallary
 - ReactJs
 - Database & Hosting : Firebase
+-

 # Built With

 <p>
 <img alt="Javascript" src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"  height="25px"/>
 <img alt="React" src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" height="25px"/>